Samsung/ONE/compiler/q-implant/README.md

 # q-implant

-_q-implant_ writes quantization parameters and weights (given as .json and .npy files) to a circle model.
+_q-implant_ implants quantization parameters and weights (given as .json and .npy files) to a circle model.

 ## Format of input files (`.json` and `.npy`)

 The main input file is a `.json` file, which is a dictionary.

 The dictionary's key is a tensor name, and its value is quantization parameters and values(if exists).

 The `.npy` file is a NumPy file that is generated through the `numpy.save` function.

-When filling the value of `quantization parameters` or `values`(acting like a key inside `<tensor_name>`) in the param.json, the `.npy` file must be saved.
+When filling the value of `quantization parameters` or `values` (acting like a key inside `<tensor_name>`) in the param.json, the `.npy` file must be saved.

 ```
 {